xylonc/ip/docs/README.md

 Output will give:
 1. Confirmation message that task was added
 2. Example of what will appear on the list
+3. Number of tasks currently in the list

 ```
 ok added the following task bro: